wangui-data/infrastructure-performance-monitoring-analysis/README.md

 ---
 ## 📖 Project Overview

 A data-center operational performance and infrastructure monitoring dataset.
+This dataset represents a data-center operations environment where multiple clients use computing infrastructure, while telemetry data is collected to monitor infrastructure utilization, energy consumption, thermal conditions, and system health.

 ---